 - Validate that her fears are real, not that they’re necessarily true.
 “I can understand why you might feel that way” or “I don’t think you are overreacting based on the fears you expressed.”

 - Challenge their specific fears.
 Take a “what if?” approach.
 Encouraging them to explore possible consequences of their fears coming true empowers them to come up with possible solutions.
 Instead of staying in uncertainty, this allows them to feel more in control of their emotions and reactions.

 - Encourage creative ways of self-expression.
 Talking about anxiety can reinforce the cycle of negative thoughts and overwhelming emotions.
 Writing, drawing, painting are an effective outlet for anxious feelings that provide a platform to discuss these feelings or distract from them.
 Visual arts are a great way to represent physical sensations they may feel but can’t name.

 Asheville Academy Can Help

-Asheville Academy for Girls is an accredited Therapeutic Boarding School for middle school girls 10-14.
+Asheville Academy is an accredited Therapeutic Boarding School for middle school girls 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, attachment and other emotional and behavioral issues.
 We teach our students the importance of persevering and not letting things dim their potential to shine.
 Our small classrooms encourage teamwork and collaboration with additional support for girls struggling with academic skills.
 This program is focused on emotion regulation and building confidence, communication skills, and social skills that will help students transition back into their home and school life.

 Call 800-264-8709 for more information.
 We can help your family today!